-- Actions of pharmacological agents and their interactions with sleep that may exacerbate parasomnias - Clinical context in which limited channel sleep studies might be useful, including tests performed in the home, and the range of limited channel sleep studies available - Clinical features for NREM arousal disorders and their variants, such as confusional arousals, sleep terrors, and sleepwalking - Clinical features of REM sleep behaviour disorder and its variants - Compare the differences between nightmares and sleep terrors - Contents of the International Classification of Sleep Disorders (ICSD-3) - Differential diagnoses of parasomnias, including nocturnal frontal lobe epilepsy and psychiatric disorders - Essential features of sleep study reports used in clinical decision making and on tests of sleep propensity used in clinical decision making - Impact of medications on propensity for parasomnias, such as selective serotonin reuptake inhibitors (SSRIs) and REM behaviour disorder - Impact of sleep test findings on fitness to drive - Mental health conditions that can cause or mimic parasomnias, such as PTSD - Neurological conditions which can cause and are associated with parasomnias, such as Parkinson disease - Principles of pharmacological and non-pharmacological management of parasomnias - Recognise coexisting sleep pathology which can exacerbate parasomnias, such as obstructive sleep apnoea - Review the predisposing factors that may trigger episodes of parasomnias - Spectrum of parasomnias and the basic features of: - " confusional arousals - " REM sleep behaviour disorder - " sleep terrors - " sleepwalking

-- Assess severity of daytime consequences of sleep disorders - Interpret and report on typical polysomnography (PSG) findings in NREM arousal disorders, REM sleep behaviour disorder, and seizure disorders
+LESS COMMON OR MORE COMPLEX PRESENTATIONS AND CONDITIONS Advanced Trainees will understand these presentations and conditions.
+Advanced Trainees Exploding head syndrome Sleep-related hallucinations will understand the resources that should be used to help manage patients with these presentations and conditions.
+EPIDEMIOLOGY, Actions of pharmacological agents and their interactions with PATHOPHYSIOLOGY, AND CLINICAL sleep that may exacerbate parasomnias Clinical context in which limited channel sleep studies might be AND CLINICAL SCIENCES Advanced Trainees will useful, including tests performed in the home, and the range of limited channel sleep studies available have a comprehensive Clinical features for NREM arousal disorders and their variants, such as confusional arousals, sleep terrors, and sleepwalking depth of knowledge of the principles of the Clinical features of REM sleep behaviour disorder and its variants foundational sciences.
+Compare the differences between nightmares and sleep terrors Contents of the International Classification of Sleep Disorders (ICSD-3) Differential diagnoses of parasomnias, including nocturnal frontal lobe epilepsy and psychiatric disorders Essential features of sleep study reports used in clinical decision making and on tests of sleep propensity used in clinical decision making Impact of medications on propensity for parasomnias, such as selective serotonin reuptake inhibitors (SSRIs) and REM behaviour disorder Impact of sleep test findings on fitness to drive Mental health conditions that can cause or mimic parasomnias, such as PTSD Neurological conditions which can cause and are associated with parasomnias, such as Parkinson disease Principles of pharmacological and non-pharmacological management of parasomnias Recognise coexisting sleep pathology which can exacerbate parasomnias, such as obstructive sleep apnoea Review the predisposing factors that may trigger episodes of parasomnias Spectrum of parasomnias and the basic features of: confusional arousals " REM sleep behaviour disorder " sleep terrors " sleepwalking INVESTIGATIONS, PROCEDURES, Investigations AND CLINICAL Assess severity of daytime consequences of sleep disorders Interpret and report on typical polysomnography (PSG) findings ASSESSMENT TOOLS in NREM arousal disorders, REM sleep behaviour disorder, and seizure disorders seizure disorders know how to explain the investigation or procedure to patients, families, and carers, and be able to explain procedural risk and obtain informed consent where applicable

-Advanced Trainees will know the scientific foundation of each investigation and procedure, including relevant anatomy and physiology.
+Advanced Trainees • will know the scientific foundation of each investigation and procedure, including relevant anatomy and physiology.
 They will be able to interpret the reported results of each investigation or procedure.
+Advanced Trainees will